 Challenge number Detail of challenge 1 Speaking & Listening - Upon entry to school we have recognised that oral language skills are generally low for many of our pupils, but more so for those eligible for PP. This not only slows down their phonic acquisition but also their reading and writing progress and becomes a barrier throughout the school across the curriculum due to the understanding of the language and technical vocabulary required.
 2 Spelling - Assessments, observations and discussions with pupils suggests that our disadvantaged pupils generally have more difficulties than other children with spelling and technical accuracy (SPAG) 3 Reading - Assessments, observations and discussions with pupils suggests that our disadvantaged pupils generally have more difficulties than other children with phonics and understanding.
 This negatively impacts their engagement with reading for pleasure.
-4 Maths - Although for most children in our school, Mathematics is viewed positively and was recognised as a strength in our Ofsted report, we still need to ensure that our more able children are stretched and challenged, using the mastery approach.
+4 Maths - We need to ensure that our more able children are stretched and challenged, using the mastery approach.
 Coupled with this we also need to ensure that our less able children are supported in acquiring the basic foundations of number bounding and using the number system to build firm foundations for future learning.

 5 Intervention - In addition to quality first teaching we need to ensure that some children have access to rigorous and regular intervention, ensuring that they given 'extra' support in whatever area of need to achieve good progress and successful learning with confidence.
 6 Mental Health & Well-Being (Social & Emotional) - Our observations and discussions with families have identified many issues, external to school, that make them vulnerable.
 Most of these involve PP children, who are impacted by Covid, Family break-up, bereavement, Domestic Violence, Mental Health.
 This effects their own mental health and self-esteem.
 7 Attendance - Data analysis shows historically that children with PP in our school have lower and more inconsistent attendance than that of their peers.
 8 Enrichment Opportunities - A high proportion of our children attend 'extra provision' and have enrichment opportunities to extend their learning and love in other areas (sports, dance, drama, music, various clubs etc.).
 This is not usually the case for most PP which puts them at a disadvantage against their peers.
 9 The Wider Picture (Location) - Living in Norfolk, especially in a rural village many of our children, and not just PP children, lack the experiences to build their knowledge and understanding of the wider country and world.
 They are almost left 'vulnerable' as they are not always aware of life beyond their safe and small community.